tryscer/flock/flock-music.md

 ​	"Great," says Barry.
 ​	"Do you kids like Perry Como?"

 At the Edgar Ellen Poe museum ("Open Mon-Thu 10am-5pm"), we sit on the steps outside.
+The sky is dark and blue.
 The cardboard image of the poet, mussy-haired and wearing a ridiculous mustache, stares blankly at us through glass doors.
 ​	"It's hopeless," says Cindy.
 "Let's see that boogie show."
 ​	"It's like they don't exist," says Barry.
 "Did we hallucinate them?"
-​	I stomp my feet.
+​	I light another match.
 "Tim," I say.
-"Tell'em."
+"Be my hero.
+Tell'em."
 ​	Tim says, "It's a black show."
 ​	"Mixed," says Eleanore.
-​	"Yeah, I guess... but down here it's all the same, know what I'm saying?"
+​	"Yeah, I guess... but it's not a *white* show, know what I'm saying?"
 ​	"What are you saying?"
 ​	"I'm saying we should go where black crowds go to listen to music."
+​	Across the museum's wall I see a row of framed posters under heavy glass.
+They all bear a placard saying they were placed there by the RICHMOND CHAMBER OF COMMERCE.
+One poster urges me to go and see the Museum of the Confederacy.
+On another, I see a magnificent drawing of a bustling street at night time.
+The brightly lit marquee near the top of the drawing reads THE HIPPODROME and under it I see a stream of people, all black, all dressed fancy-like, laughing, drinking... the stream of people continues all down the street, which is full of marquees, all sending yellow beams of light into the crowd.
+The lettering at the bottom read COME ENJOY THE "HARLEM OF THE SOUTH" - COME ENJOY "THE DEUCE."
 ​	Eleanore says, "Cindy, when you were looking at the billboard, where were all those venues?"
 ​	"Second street," says Cindy.

 Back in the car, the sweltering June heat gives way to a cool evening wind streaming through the open windows.
-The streets are dark save for a few islands of yellow light, and those grow farther and farther apart.
-Every time we pass under a street lamp we see lots full of the demolished debris of a house; buildings with windows and doors boarded up; streets dug up so deep that they become little rivulets bisecting the neighborhood.
+Yellow-pink light streams between the buildings to our left.
+Every now and then the light bursts into the street through the demolished debris of a house.
+The rest hides in shadow: loafers idling about, their faces dark and their movement slow; buildings with some windows boarded up and black; stores with display windows soaped over and signs torn from the concrete, no longer illuminating.
 ​	“Are we sure we’re in the right place, Bear?” says Cindy.
 Barry looks at Tim, who takes a look at his map and nods.
 ​	“Yeah, we’re in the right place,” says Barry.
+​	We come close to a bridge and suddenly the buildings give way to an open stretching to the horizon to our right and our left.
+Scattered rubble shines like pebbles in the deserted, muddy ground.
+Every now and then a lone, disheveled building remains.
+A trench bisects this field like a scar.
+As we cross the bridge (2ND STREET OVERPASS - RICHMOND-PETERSBURG TURNPIKE) I see the river is an asphalt road.
 ​	“Where is this show?” says Eleanore.
 “Hiroshima?"
-​	“Puppy!” cries Cindy.
-“Not cool!”
+​	"Puppy!" cries Cindy.
+"Not cool!"
 ​	“Don’t call me that,” says Eleanore, laughing.
-​​	The road grows broader and broader.
-A big billboard, lit by greenish-yellow floodlights, shows a picture of pretty white children playing in the front lawn of a beautiful house.
+​​	At the other side of the asphalt river, homes and stores return to surround us.
+Now the road grows broader and broader.
+A big billboard, lit by greenish-blue floodlights, shows a picture of pretty white children playing in the front lawn of a beautiful house.
 The sign says COMING SOON TO JACKSON WARD and, in smaller lettering, A PROJECT FOR THE ELIMINATION OF BLIGHT AND THE PROMOTION OF CIVIC PROGRESS IN RICHMOND.
-​	Eleanore lets out a laugh.
+​	Eleanore lets out a snort.

-​	A drunk couple, laughing and hugging, are walking on the road towards us.
+​A drunk couple, laughing and hugging, are walking on the road towards us.
 Barry slows down and rolls down the window.
+Under the indigo sky, their faces are illegible.
 ​	“Excuse me,” he says to the couple, “where’s all the music?”
 ​	The man and the woman — black, young and drunk — look at each other.
 ​	“You’re looking for the Deuce,” the woman says.
 “Head for the Deuce!”
 ​	The man says, “the Deuce is on fire tonight!”
 They both snicker -- a very drunk laugh.
-​	“Who’s the Deuce?” says Barry.
-But the couple moves on, laughing and hugging.
+They move on, laughing and hugging.
 ​	As we’re driving, cars begin to fill the curbs.
-People appear, at first a smattering, then groups, then the street lamps return and we are in the midst of a thick mass of people.
-On our right, a big theatre marquee says HIPPODROME and TONIGHT ONLY - THE COASTERS.
-But no one is queueing at the box office.
-Police cars are everywhere, their gumballs coloring the street in red.
-​	“You had better park, Barry,” says Tim.
-​	We get out of the car.
-The crowd is walking together, shouting, singing, carrying signs.
-​	“This doesn’t look like a night out,” says Eleanore.
-“This looks like a *rally*.”
-​	“Just our luck,” says Cindy.
-“So no Coasters tonight?”
-​	I shout, “Cindy!”
-​	“Alright, sorry, sorry!”
-​	The crowd moves past us.
-Someone shouts “You can’t stop the music!” and people around us call back, “You can’t stop the music!”
-Someone else walks by carrying a sign saying BLACK MUSICIANS ARE THE BACKBONE OF THE MUSICAL INDUSTRY IN THESE UNITED STATES!
-​	“Nice,” Eleanore tells her.
-“Pithy.”
-​	Police officers stand like a wall around the theatres.
-Next to the Hippodrome, two policemen are handcuffing a black boy in his Sunday bests.
-One of the policemen has his baton out and the other has his foot on the boy’s back.
-The boy is crying.
-​	Someone shouts, “Music is our right!”
-​	I shout back with the crowd: “Music is our right!”
-​	Cindy says, "I don't think we're in the right place, Barry."
-​	"It must be," says Eleanore.
-"We're on Second street."
-​	"And?" says Tim.
-​	"It's called the Deuce?" says Eleanore.
-"God, man."
-​	Up ahead, a man with in a green suit is walking with the protesters, holding a sign and chanting along.
-He's wearing a red fez.
-I go up to him.
-​	"Let my people sing!" he shouts.
-The crowd chants along, all around us, "Let my people sing!"
-​	"Hi!"
-I say.
-​	"No crime by one man shuts down the whole land!" he shouts with the crowd.
-​	"You're a Seven-Top," I say.
-"Aren't you?"
-​	"'Kookie' Mason, Trumpeter extraordinaire, at your service, young lady."
-​	"I'm sorry your show got canceled," I say.
-"I'm a friend of Babatunde.
-I was wondering if you know--" ​	Mr. Mason curses and spits.
-"You're a *Pillars* fan?"
-​	"Now that you mention it, I guess that's what I am," I say, as surprised as anybody.
-​	"Look at what they did, young lady.
-Look around."
-​	Around, about five or six hundred angry people are marching, shouting; policemen are standing on alert; the theatres are shut.
-​	"Did they do all this?"
-I ask.
-​	"Kookie" Mason moves on with the crowd.

-I go back to the group, standing next to a barbershop ("SCOT'S BARBARSHOP -- Men $1.5"); Tim is deep in conversation with a couple of black kids.
-​	"Haven't seen you at the shows," one kid tells him.
-"Too chicken to come?"
-​	"Hey Pete, forget about that for a second," Tim says.
-"Where are all the shows?"
-​	"There were some troubles at Strawberry Hill up north, at the fair," says Pete.
-"And the police decided to shut down the whole Deuce for the night."
-​	"It's collective punishment!" says the other kid.
-​	"We won't let you shut us down!" the crowd cries.
-​	"That's disgusting!" says Eleanore.
-"Come on, guys, let's march with them!"
-​	"Hey, you're alright," says Pete.
-​	"I can't believe it," I say.
-"I can't believe it.
-After all this trouble..."
-​	"What show did you have tickets for?" says one.
-"The Coasters?"
-​	"I wish," says Cindy.
-"It's the Steam Pillars."
-​	"Cindy!"
-I yell.
-This whole day feels like a long tease.
-​	"Who are they?" says Pete.
-​	"They're..."
-Tim starts.
-"They are an integrated band, if you know what I mean."
-​	​"Like at the warehouses?" asks Pete.
-​	"Yeah, exactly like at the warehouses," says Tim.
-"Actually, now that I think about it, I know exactly where the Pillars are tonight.
+People appear, at first a smattering, then groups, then the street lights, one by one, flicker on, running down the street in their greenish-blue light...

+*(POP-POP-POP-POP)*

+We stop at the curb near the Hippodrome theatre. ​
+​	"Wait," says Cindy.
+"What happened to all the lights?"
+​	In the front window the Hippodrome looks like a ship lost at sea.
+Its marquee is eerily dark; its doors are barred.
+Police officers stand, hands on their batons, near a white wooden saw-horse.

+*(You can't stop the music!)*

+Instead of the bustle of a busy nightlife corner, we hear the chanting of an angry crowd.
+​	"What should we do?" says Barry.
+​	"Let's go outside," says Tim.
+"I need to see this."
+​	Cindy squeezes my hand.
+We get out of the car.​

+​​Outside, the whole street is dark and littered with a long line of dead marquees, their grey corpses pale against the indigo sky.
+Near us, a mass of people rendered faceless by the growing darkness is huddled in by a battalion of police officers and squad cars.
+The red police lights sweep across the street, cutting across the fa​ces of the crowd.
+The puddles near the curb are alternately red, then dark, deep blue.
+​	​"What the hell?" says Cindy.
+​	I open my mouth to say something about not getting to see my show, but then the red rays fall on the angry faces and I think better of it.
+​	"Pete," says Tim.
+"Pete!"
+​	The red lights bounce against the dandy golden watch of Tim's friend.
+Tim walks over, and we walk over with him, and so we join the rally.
+​
+*(You can't stop the music!)*

+​The crowd yells and shouts and we stand in silence and darkness next to Tim.
+Across and around us, the policemen look like a wall of giants.
+​​	"What happened, Pete?"
+​	"Man, it's not the time for you to be standing next to me, know what I mean?"
+​	"Just tell me what happened."
+​	We all look at a couple of policemen who break rank and rush towards us, their faces black holes in the dark blue sky.
+​	"Tim, I mean it.
+You and your friends, stand away from me."
+​	Cindy goes over to the curb, and we all follow.
+​	"Think what father would have said," says Cindy to Barry, "if he saw us all here."
+​	The two cops barrel down the gulf between us and Pete.
+They grab a slim silhouette standing right besides Pete.
+The crowd parts around them.
+​	"Go," says Pete.
+"Go into that store.
+Don't be here."
+​	One cop drops his baton square into the silhouette's midriff; soon thereafter, the other has his knee on his back.
+The crowd stops chanting.
+The street is suddenly quiet but for muffled thuds and crying.
+Pete has disappeared into the darkness.​
+​	​We find refuge in the nearest store.

+​

+​	 "Actually, now that I think about it, I know exactly where the Pillars are tonight.
 Come on, gang."

 *Braaaangggggg!*
-​	The hands on the clock on the tower above the Main Street train station show it's seven thirty.
+​	The hands on the clock on the tower above the Main Street train station show it's eight thirty.
 The sky around the clock is black.
 ​	"So we're back at the beginning," says Cindy.
 ​	"Yeah," says Tim.
 "Yeah.
 Back in North Carolina, if someone like me wants to dance with someone like Pete, then that someone goes to an *underground* show.
 We couldn't find the Pillars because we were looking for... you know, an *above-ground* show.
 Alice, give me your matchbook."
 ​	I hand my Buzz Cigarettes matchbook to my fellow detective.
 Tim holds it up and it catches the light from the train station behind us.
 ​	"You can't have integrated shows in, like, official venues, because that's illegal," Tim says, looking at the matchbook.
 "So they usually take place in big old tobacco warehouses.
 Barry, where's the Buzz Cigarettes warehouse in Richmond?"
 ​	"It's... well... oh.
 Oh!" says Barry.
-Tim puts down the matchbook.
-Behind it, the Buzz logo is peeling on the building in front of us.
+Tim puts down the matchbook. ==Behind it, the Buzz logo is peeling on the building in front of us==.
 ​	"It's right here in Shockoe Bottom," says Tim.
-"Like Eleanore said, it was supposed to be obvious."
+"Like Eleanore said, it was supposed to be *obvious*."

 ==chapter break==